Luisanchmor/HTML-exercise/README.md

-# HTML-exercise
+# HTML and CSS exercise

-Another exercise of HTML
+I am just developing a new web to learn the basics of HTML and CSS